Chesapeake and Ohio 614: Excursion service

-In 1975, No. 614, as well as 2-8-4 Kanawha No. 2705 and 2-6-6-2 No. 1309, were sent to the B&O Railroad Museum in Baltimore, Maryland and were cosmetically restored for static display, although in 2014, No. 1309 was purchased by the Western Maryland Scenic Railroad in Cumberland, Maryland and restored to operating condition on December 31, 2020.
+In 1975, No. 614, as well as 2-8-4 Kanawha No. 2705 and 2-6-6-2 No. 1309, were donated to the B&O Railroad Museum in Baltimore, Maryland and were cosmetically restored for static display.

-During 1979, Ross Rowland traded Reading T1 No. 2101, which was previously damaged in a roundhouse fire, to the museum in exchange for the 614.
-She was restored over the next 18 months with a cost of $1.5 million.
-During the restoration, 614 was given an auxiliary tender, doubling her water capacity to 50,000 gallons.
+During 1979, Ross Rowland traded Reading T1 No. 2101, which was previously damaged in a roundhouse fire, to the museum in exchange for No. 614.
+It was restored over the next 18 months with a cost of $1.5 million.
+During the restoration, No. 614 was given an auxiliary tender, doubling her water capacity to 50,000 gallons.
 This allowed the 614 to run for longer times without having to refuel as much.
-The Chessie Safety Express was 614's first major run, bringing her a bit of spotlight in the process.
-After the successful system tour, 614 was kept in Hagerstown, Maryland until 1985.
-American Coal Enterprise was developing a modern steam locomotive to be used as an alternative to rising oil costs by burning coal, known as the ACE 3000 Project.
+The Chessie Safety Express was No. 614's first major run, bringing her a bit of spotlight in the process.
+After the successful system tour, 614 was kept in the former Western Maryland roundhouse in Hagerstown, Maryland until 1985.
+American Coal Enterprises was developing a modern steam locomotive to be used as an alternative to rising oil costs by burning coal, known as the ACE 3000 Project.
 The 614 was modified for better performance under the guidance of David Wardale, and fitted with testing equipment to measure the performance of the engine.
 For several weeks in January and February 1985, 614 (now 614-T, symbolizing it as testing) hauled coal trains between Huntington and Hinton, West Virginia.
 The 614's fuel consumption costs were actually lower than most diesel locomotives operating at that time.
+Following the ACE 3000 coal trains, No. 614 was moved back to the Hagerstown roundhouse, where the engine sat in storage for the next few years.
+In 1989, Rowland offered to lease No. 614 to the Steamtown National Historic Site for excursion service.
+However, this offer would not be accepted, with Steamtown preferring to use its own equipment.
+No. 614 would reside in the Hagerstown roundhouse until 1989, when the locomotive would be relocated to a storage site in Cumberland, Maryland following an unsuccessful attempt by Rowland to save the Hagerstown roundhouse from being razed.

-In 1992, Rowland's vision of the 21st Century Limited was taking shape.
-To give the public an idea of the train, one side of 614 was decorated in a futuristic way with a blue streamlined shrouding and centered headlight.
-The 614 also came back to its former home at the B&O Railroad Museum for temporary display.
-In 1995, 614 was moved to the New Hope and Ivyland Railroad in New Hope, Pennsylvania for a complete overhaul.
+In 1991, No. 614 returned to its former home at the B&O Railroad Museum for temporary display.
+In 1992, Rowland and Ralph Weisinger announced plans to use C&O 614 for the proposed 21st Century Limited, a cross country exhibit train to highlight the achievements and discoveries of the 20th century.
+To give the public an idea of what the train would look like, one side of 614 was decorated in a futuristic way with a blue streamlined shrouding and centered headlight.
+However, the 21st Century Limited project was cancelled.
+In 1995, 614 was moved from the Baltimore and Ohio Railroad Museum to the New Hope and Ivyland Railroad in New Hope, Pennsylvania for a complete overhaul.
 It was then used for a series of popular excursions between Hoboken, New Jersey and Port Jervis, New York in conjunction with New Jersey Transit (NJT) and co-sponsored by the Volunteer Railroaders Association between 1996 and 1998.

-Current status

-The 614 was required to pull 26 cars at 79 mph on some sections, and maintain speed up several hills.
-During this time, the 614 was equipped with cab signals, 26L brakes, speed control and an MU stand.
-The 614 was moved to storage on the Reading and Northern Railroad in Port Clinton, Pennsylvania.
-In 2000, Rowland put the 614 up for auction at the NJT maintenance facility, but no buyers were interested.
-The locomotive is still maintained by Iron Horse Enterprises, the most recent servicing of the locomotive being in 2006.